foundation/foundation-emails/docs/pages/css-guide.md

 Now that we have a basic email, the last thing we need to do before we can send it is *inline* it.
 This is the process of injecting all of the CSS for the email into the HTML, so that it works as a self-contained file.

+Email clients like Gmail and Outlook strip out `<style>` tag from the `<head>` and Gmails strips it from the `<body>` of the email as well.
+It's best to have your CSS written inline within your markup.
+Hand writing all your CSS inline in a style tag would be a real pain and would take a long time.

 Our [web inliner](http://foundation.zurb.com/emails/inliner.html) automates this process for you.
 To use it, paste in the contents of `index.html` into the HTML field, paste in the contents of `css/foundation.css` into the CSS field, and then press "Inline!".
-On the right side of the screen, you'll see a large soup of HTML that is your inlined email.
+Once it's done, you'll see a large soup of HTML that is your inlined email.

+Your email's CSS will include media queries for responsive styling which the inliner tool will move into the `<body>` so they are preserved.

 ---